 For a detailed explanation of the background to this change, and what it means to apply for a transfer or delegation of these powers, please refer to the sections below.

-The first application round runs from 1 November 2021 to 2 May 2022.
-Applications themselves are handled by Marine Scotland.
+The first transfer and delegation application round ran from 1 November 2021 to 2 May 2022, with applications handled by Marine Scotland.
+This round has ended, and expressions of interest are not currently being invited.

 Scotland boasts an abundance of natural assets, from mountains and ancient Caledonian forests, to more than 6000 miles of coastline.
 Protecting and sustainably managing these assets is vital for the people of Scotland and our future generations.